 4 This requirement does not apply to scientific-research-based companies or mineral companies.
-See paragraph C of Chapter 1 for further details.
-In addition, please see footnote 26 regarding the interpretation of an "equivalent standard".
+See paragraph C of Chapter 1 for further details

-- its business strategy places significant emphasis on the development or marketing of products or services which have not formed a significant part of the new applicant's historical financial information; - the value of the business on admission will be determined, to a significant degree, by reference to future developments rather than past performance; - the relationship between the value of the business and its revenue or profit-earning record is significantly different from those of similar companies in the same sector; - there is no record of consistent revenue, cash flow or profit growth throughout the period of the historical financial information; - the new applicant's business has undergone a significant change in its scale of operations during the period of the historical financial information or is due to do so before or after admission; or - it has significant levels of research and development expenditure or significant levels of capital expenditure.
+- its business strategy places significant emphasis on the development or marketing of products or services that have not formed a significant part of the new applicant's historical financial information; - the value of the business on admission will be determined, to a significant degree, by reference to future developments rather than past performance; - the relationship between the value of the business and its revenue or profit-earning record is significantly different from those of similar companies in the same sector; - there is no record of consistent revenue, cash flow or profit growth throughout the period of the historical financial information; - the new applicant's business has undergone a significant change in its scale of operations during the period of the historical financial information or is due to do so before or after admission; or - it has significant levels of research and development expenditure or significant levels of capital expenditure.